ftTony/km/docs/js/vue-code.md

       this.walk(value)
     }
   }

-  /**
-   * Walk through all properties and convert them into
-   * getter/setters.
-This method should only be called when
-   * value type is Object.
-   */
   walk (obj: Object) {
     const keys = Object.keys(obj)
     for (let i = 0; i < keys.length; i++) {